gilzoide/godot-lua-pluginscript/blog/1-design-en.md

 ### Script manifest
-Script manifests hold metadata about classes, such as defined signals, properties and methods, whether class is tool and its base class name.
+Script manifests hold metadata about classes, such as defined signals, properties and methods, whether class is [tool](https://docs.godotengine.org/en/stable/tutorials/misc/running_code_in_the_editor.html) and its base class name.

 In Lua, this information will be stored in Lua tables indexed by the scripts' path.

-When initializing a script, its source code will be loaded in the VM, have its environment patched with a newly created table, then run.
+When initializing a script, its source code will be loaded in the VM, resulting in a function that will have its environment patched with a newly created table, then run.
-Using a new environment for each manifest makes scripts look more self contained and similar to GDScript.
+Using the manifest table as script environment makes scripts look more similar to GDScript.

-Functions declared in the manifest are registered as public class methods and other variables are declared as properties.
+Functions declared in the manifest are registered as class methods and other variables are declared as properties.
 Notice that local (`local var = value`) values are not registered in script manifests.
 The same is true for values stored in the global table (`_G.var = value`).